hacks-guide/Guide_Vita/docs/yamt.md

 1. Navigate to the `ux0:` partition
     + This is currently your official memory card or internal storage
 1. Press down on the D-Pad to highlight a folder or file
+1. Press  Press <Btn btn="confirm" /> to enter the folder
 1. Press <Btn btn="triangle" /> to bring up the menu
 1. Press <Btn btn="confirm" /> on "Mark all" to select all folders and files in the `ux0:` partition
 1. Press <Btn btn="triangle" /> again to bring up the menu